 We’ve found the more diverse our environment has become, the more diverse people we attract.
 It starts with a more concerted effort, and gets easier as you go along.

 What are the keys to leading a diverse and inclusive organisation?

 It’s such a natural thing for us - it’s not much a thought process anymore.
 I think our culture is what brings us to be able to do that.
 We work in teams - although we have a hierarchy, we are a relatively flat organisation.
 Our culture encourages collaboration on different types of work and learning in new areas, binding us to a team working environment.

 What steps can women in Cybersecurity take to advance their careers?

 The same steps anyone else takes!
 Get training, find a good mentor.
 Try new things and don’t be afraid to fail.
 If you fall down pick yourself up, dust yourself off, ask for help, move forward again.
 The advice is really the same for anyone.
 Succeeding is a matter of continuing to reach - not being afraid of failure, because out of failure will eventually come success.

 What is the Cybersecurity Diversity Foundation, and what is its mission?

-The Cybersecurity Diversity Foundation is a non-profit organization that’s full intent is to create more diversity in the cybersecurity field, and the inclusion of that diversity.
-Our vision is a career field that welcomes, supports and provides opportunity and access to all from entry level to executive and board positions.
+The Cybersecurity Diversity Foundation is a non-profit organisation that’s full intent is to create more diversity in the cybersecurity field, and the inclusion of that diversity.
+Our vision is a career field that welcomes, supports and provides opportunity and access to all, from entry level to executive and board positions.